 We’ve all heard the expression “the early bird gets the worm” as an homage to the creative, successful types of people who swear by early mornings.
-New research finds that the early bird may not only be more successful, but also up to 23% happier!
+New research finds that the early bird mentality could make you more successful, and possibly also up to 23% happier!

 A collaboration between the University of Colorado Boulder, MIT, and Harvard studied over 800,000 adults and their sleeping patterns to confirm that the time you wake up has serious implications for better mental health.
-The researchers discovered the exact time difference necessary to lower the risk of depression.
+The researchers discovered the exact time difference necessary to lower the risk of low mood.

-An hour is all it takes to note a difference in risk of depression.
-Waking up an hour earlier reduces risk of depression by 23%!
+In this study, an hour was all it took to note a difference in risk of mood imbalance.
+Waking up an hour earlier reduces risk of low mood by 23%!
 In order to accommodate an earlier waking time, it’s also necessary to move bedtime back an hour so total sleep time isn’t affected.
 In this way, it’s actually more about the midpoint of sleep (which is the halfway mark between when you go to bed and wake up) that’s being moved.

-If you can manage to go to bed two hours earlier and wake two hours earlier, the risk of depression is slashed by up to 40%!
-Apart from genetic variants that predispose someone to be more active in the morning and also protect them against the risk of depression, it’s the amount of sunlight exposure which the researchers believe also contributes to a better mood.
+If you can manage to go to bed two hours earlier and wake two hours earlier, the risk of low mood is slashed by up to 40%!
+Apart from genetic variants that predispose someone to be more active in the morning and also protect them against the risk of mood imbalances, it’s the amount of sunlight exposure which the researchers believe also contributes to a better mood.
 One of the ways serotonin production is activated is by sunlight reaching the eye.

 If you’re already an early riser, it probably won’t benefit you to get up even earlier, says scientists.
 However, if you tend to stay up late or are trying to improve mental health, it could become you new favorite schedule!